janmurer/DataScienceToolkits/reports/report_5.md

 ### Task 3: Creating a Front-end using Flask templates

 In this optional task, we added a simple front-end to the Flask application using Flask templates.
 This allows users to upload an image from their local machine and view the neural network’s prediction on a web page.
+In this task we really benefitted from our stable back-end infrastructure.
+The front-end was created extremely fast, compared to the other task.
+We created a simple flask app with only two routes, for which we used simple templates.

 #### Key Features